 Starting university is a major new chapter in your life.
 Gone are the days of every second being planned out for you by school timetables and, if you choose to move away, gone are the days of coming home to some of mum’s cooking and a clean bed.
-Living independently may be one of the biggest learning points at university and here are a few things to look forward to or bear in mind when choosing how far you wish to flee the nest.
+Living independently may be one of the biggest learning points at university and here are a few things to look forward to or bear in mind during your UK university life.

 Cooking and food shopping

 You will have money from student finance, and depending on your lifestyle, it may be that you must budget carefully if you wish to eat well.
 Most universities provide student accommodation for the first year, and few include catering which will save you this effort!
 However, if you do get to cook for yourself, you have that freedom to cook what you want, when you want.
 Try to get some nutrients in there, and get creative – there are lots of student cookbooks out there to inspire you!

 Probably one of the most daunting prospects of moving away from home is that you will not have the friends you had back home.
 Making friends can be daunting but remember that everyone is in the same position.
 There are normally events during fresher’s week to help you meet new people.
 Joining societies and clubs that you are interested in is a great way to find like-minded people.

 Cleaning may be boring but it is not something you want to go without.
 Try to spare time every week to give your room a wipe down and if you have any shared living spaces such as kitchens and bathrooms, make a rota to ensure it’s fair and gets done.